Key takeaways:

 Pricing and plans

-Plan | Cost / term | Plan inclusions |
+Plan | Cost/Term | Plan inclusions |

-.com domains (intro offer) | $0.01 for the first year (with multi-year plan) | Full domain registration + includes domain name search ability |
+.com domains (intro offer) | $0.01 for the first year (multi-year plan required) |

 Squarespace Domains